-Overclocking – Unlocked i5 and i7 processors are designed to be overclocked, meaning they can run at higher clock speeds than what they’re qualified for, assuming the right voltage and BIOS settings.
+Overclocking – Unlocked i5, i7, and i9 processors are designed to be overclocked, meaning they can run at higher clock speeds than what they’re qualified for, assuming the right voltage and BIOS settings.
 This equates to free power and more value, a feature that Xeons do not have.

-On board graphics – i7 and i5 processors all come with onboard graphics, meaning a discrete video card is not required for video display, whereas Xeon processor-based PCs cannot be configured without discrete video.
+On board graphics – Aside from the F skus, Core i9 and i7 processors all come with onboard graphics, meaning a discrete video card is not required for video display, whereas Xeon processor-based PCs cannot be configured without discrete video.
 Though we recommend a discrete card for anything beyond the most casual gaming or video work, on board graphics are suitable for many home office uses.

 L3 cache – CPU caches are like small batches of memory that the processor keeps close by to speed up certain applications.
-Most Xeon processors have 15-30MB of L3 cache depending on the model, close to double their i7 counterparts.
+Most Xeon processors have 30-40MB of L3 cache depending on the model (with significantly more at the higher end), close to double their i7 counterparts, though that gap seems to close with each new i7 architecture.
 This extra cache is one reason why Xeon’s are so much faster at high demand workstation applications than i7.

 Support for ECC RAM – Error Checking and Correction (ECC) RAM detects and corrects most common data corruption before it occurs, eliminating the cause of many system crashes and translating to more stable overall performance.
 Only Xeon processors support ECC RAM.

 More cores, multi CPU options – If your applications require as many CPU cores as possible, Xeon is what you need.
-The new Xeon v3 processors max out at 12 cores (24 after Hyperthreading) whereas even the new Haswell-E i7-5960X has just eight.
+The newest 4th Gen Xeon Scalable processors max out at 60 cores (120 after Hyperthreading) whereas the 13900k has 24 (with a mix of P and E cores).
 Multi-CPU configurations are also only possible with Xeon, as is featured in our HD360MAX workstation.

 Longevity (under heavy load) – Xeon processors are qualified to handle heavier, more intensive loads day in and day out.
 For the serious workstation user, this can translate to better longevity over i7 counterparts.